 Is CBD legal?

 CBD is not legal at the federal level in the United States, but its legality varies in different states.
-It is classified as Schedule I drug.
-The Schedule I drugs are substances with no medical benefits and high potential for abuse and addiction.
+It is classified as Schedule I drug. are substances with no medical benefits and a high potential for abuse and addiction.

 This makes CBD a mysterious substance as recently it has been approved in the treatment course of complex Epilepsy.
 The drugs included in Schedule I are Marijuana, heroin, LSD, and ecstasy.